kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 \end{align}
 ```

-One advantage of using such non-dimensional equation is that we can apply it to a wide range of parameter space.
-For example, as long as the shallow water assumption holds, regardless of Rossby number, {eq}`shallow_water_linear_no_dimension1` stay solid.
-We can further employ the following assumption to separate the meridional and zonal structure of waves.
+One advantage of using this non-dimensional form is its broad applicability to different parameter spaces.
+For instance, as long as the shallow water assumption holds, this set of equations remains valid regardless of the Rossby number.
+We can further simplify by assuming a separable structure for the meridional and zonal components of the waves:

 ```{math}
 :label: shallow_water_linear_no_dimension2